RisunaSaid/Pingpong/README.md

 # Pingpong
-You can play ping pong game in godot editor by using this script.
+You can play a ping-pong game in the Godot editor using this script. reload the Scene before playing.